jhuang2801/MechaCar_Statistical_Analysis/README.md

 ![Sample T Test](https://github.com/jhuang2801/MechaCar_Statistical_Analysis/blob/main/images/Sample-T-test.PNG)
 ![Lot T Test](https://github.com/jhuang2801/MechaCar_Statistical_Analysis/blob/main/images/Lot-T-Test.PNG)

 - The p-value of 0.06028 is greater than the significance level at 0.05%, so it is not enough to reject the null hypothesis.
 Lot 1 has p-value at 1, which means it has the true sample mean of 1500 (no statistical difference).
-Lot 2 has p-value at 0.61 and sample mean at 1500.02, null hypothesis cannot be rejected.
-Lot 3 has p-value lower than 0.05 and sample mean at 1496.14, which means we can reject the null hypothesis.
+Lot 2's p-value is at 0.61 and the sample mean is 1500.02, which means that the null hypothesis cannot be rejected.
+Lastly, Lot 3 has p-value lower than 0.05 and the sample mean at 1496.14, which means we can reject the null hypothesis.

 ## Study Design: MechaCar vs Competition